Food Movements Against Fascism

 |

-Laura Ruberto, Evelyn Ferraro, Antonella Vitale, Benedetta Liccarda
+Evelyn Ferraro, Antonella Vitale, Benedetta Liccardo

 This panel uses Jason Stanley’s work, Erasing History: How Fascists Rewrite the Past to Control the Future, to examine the broader politics of history in Italian transnational and diaspora studies.
 Recent battles over monuments, school curricula, and DEI initiatives reflect a coordinated effort to reshape collective memory, silence marginalized voices, and reassert dominant power structures.
 Within the context of Italian studies, the glorification of figures like Christoper Columbus or the marginalization of southern Italian or immigration history illustrates the ways in which narratives are selectively constructed to serve nationalist or assimilationist agendas.
 Positioned within the frameworks of Italian Diaspora and transnational frameworks, panelists invite participants to consider: Who controls historical narratives and how do these narratives serve political ends?
 And what are the consequences when history is distorted to justify oppression or silence dissent?
 The panel seeks to foster critical engagement with the current forces reshaping our understanding of the past and how we can challenge them.